For free nutrition information and advice, email Pat McKay

 The frustration of seeing an animal suffer from flea bites and the irritation to the skin from the saliva of the flea is enough to make anyone reach out for an immediate solutions; that is understandable.
 The problem lies in the fact that the situation is eventually made worse by using drugs, chemicals, and poisons, thereby lowering the animal’s resistance to the fleas even more.
 Because we cannot actually see the liver in our animals desperately fighting the toxins that are being absorbed through the skin from flea products, and we cannot feel the pain in the lungs with every breath inhaled from the fumes of a flea collar, spray, or powder, most people do not realize the severity of the damage that is caused.
 The numerous, complicated functions of the liver, lungs, and skin are indispensable.
 Only through their ability to expel poison are they able to keep the toxicity of drugs, pesticides, and other chemicals from killing our animals.

 Anemia is another serious consequence of flea infestation.
 Anemia is the lack of sufficient red blood cells and oxygen in the blood.
-Between a poor diet and fleas literally sucking the blood out of an animal, your dog can be suffering from poor blood.
+Between a poor diet and fleas literally sucking the blood out of an animal, your dog/cat can be suffering from poor blood.
 The symptoms are general weakness, lethargy, paleness of the gums, abdominal pain, and subsequently, loss of appetite.

-Tapeworms, which are carried into the system of the dog by fleas, can also cause anemia.
+Tapeworms, which are carried into the system of the animal by fleas, can also cause anemia.
 Here again, if your animal is healthy, the tapeworm cannot establish itself for the worm must have mucous deposits in which to set up housekeeping.
 Worms will be eliminated with the proper raw food program, because the body will expel the worms when it is healthy and eating properly.

 You Are the Consumer